 #2 Regular Bowel Movements

 Let’s face it, while it’s not a topic to bring up during your next family dinner, bowel movements play a huge role in your health, and they need to be regular.
-Go too little and you may be dealing with constipation.
+If you go too infrequently, you may be dealing with constipation.
 If your bowel movements occur too often, you may be dealing with a whole different set of digestive health issues.
 So, this is one big area to pay attention to when you start taking a probiotic.
 Over time, you want to notice a positive trend toward regular and healthy bowel movements.
 When your digestion is in tip-top shape and absorbing nutrients from all the healthy foods you are eating, you should be rewarded with effortless and regular bowel activity!
-If you go from being constipated or having diarrhea, to having more regular bowel habits, this can also be a big sign that the probiotic is working and helping to reduce some inflammation in the GI tract.
+If you go from being constipated or having diarrhea, to having more regular bowel habits, this can also be a sign that the probiotic is working and helping to reduce some inflammation in the GI tract.
 If things seem to get worse initially, hang in there.
 Often the first couple of weeks of an effective probiotic can make bowel movements worse, as toxins are flushed from your body.

 #3 Fewer Sweet Cravings

-If you find that your sugar cravings aren’t as severe as they used to be, that’s a huge positive sign that your probiotics are working.
-This all has to do with gut flora.
+If you find that your sugar cravings aren’t as severe as they used to be, that’s a very positive sign that your probiotics are working.
+This has to do with gut flora.
 The bad gut flora (that we want less of) feeds off sugar and the good bacteria feeds off prebiotics which are found in healthy foods like fruits and vegetables.
 So, when those cravings start to dissipate, it’s a great sign that your gut bacteria is starting to balance out.